LATEX Typesetting in UCC

 If you are including diagrams, you should draw them using a vector graphics editor like InkScape, so that your drawings are smoothly scalable and easily edited and updated.
 Do not under any circumstances use bitmap graphics for diagrams.
 Vector diagram images for pdflatex must be in PDF vector format only.
 Vector diagram images for original (DVI) LATEX must be in EPS vector format only.

-Simple diagrams can also be drawn directly in LATEX, using the picture environment; more complex diagrams can be drawn using the pstricks or pdftricks and other packages (LATEX has specialist packages for diagrams in many disciplies).
+Simple diagrams can also be drawn directly in LATEX, using the picture environment; more complex diagrams can be drawn using the pstricks/pdftricks packages, and the tikz package provides the PGF drawing language (LATEX also has specialist packages for diagrams in many disciplines).
 These methods can avoid the need for a separate graphics editor.

 You may also be using specialist software in your discipline which can generate its own diagrams.
 Just ensure they are in one of the suitable formats mentioned above.
-Be aware that some programs create very poor quality EPS and PDF files, which you may need to tidy up before using them in your documents.
+Be aware that some of these utility graphing programs create very poor quality EPS and PDF files, which you may need to tidy up before using them in your documents.

 Conversion software

 You can convert LATEX documents to other formats such as RTF (for Word) and XML (DocBook, HTML) with the TEX4ht program or by writing an XSLT script of your own.
 Some post-editing is usually required with any non-trivial conversion.
-Be aware that wordprocessors do not have many of the facilities available in LATEX, so documents converted to wordprocessor formats may need extra work to convert back again.
+Be aware that wordprocessors do not have many of the facilities available in LATEX, so documents converted to wordprocessor formats will need extra work to convert back again, and some features such as change-recording cannot be preserved.
 In general, avoid circular conversion.

 Converting original wordprocessor documents (Word, OpenOffice) to LATEX can be done with plugins for OpenOffice, LibreOffice, or AbiWord: open the document and pick Save As…LATEX.
 For Word and OpenOffice documents (both of which are XML), you can also write an XSLT script of your own (see this rudimentary example).
 Some post-editing is usually required with any non-trivial conversion.